THE EARLY YEARS

-In King Rat James Fox plays a British Royal Air Force Officer named Peter Marlowe who’s trapped in a Malaysian prisoner-of-war camp run by the Japanese during WW2.
-In the film Peter or “Pete” is taken under the wing of an American Corporal called “King” (George Segal) after he spots Peter conversing with locals and speaking Malay.
+In King Rat, Fox plays a British Royal Air Force Officer named Peter Marlowe who’s trapped in a Malaysian prisoner-of-war camp run by the Japanese during WW2.
+In the film, Peter or “Pete” is taken under the wing of an American Corporal called “King” (George Segal) after he spots the young British officer conversing with locals and speaking Malay.
 King thinks Peter could be useful to him so he gives him some cigarettes and a meal with the hope that he will join his motley crew of con-artists manipulating fellow prisoners under the watchful eyes of the Japanese military.
-Soon the handsome British Officer is being ordered around by the low ranking Corporal King.
-It’s easy to simply view King Rat as a brutal WW2 buddy movie or prison film about men trying to survive anyway they can in terrible circumstances, which it is.
+Soon the handsome and somewhat naive Peter is being ordered around by the low ranking corporal King.
+It’s easy to simply view King Rat as a brutal WW2 buddy movie or prison film about men trying to survive any way they can in terrible circumstances, which it is.
 But underlying that is the complex relationship between Peter and King that is at the center of King Rat and seems to transform the film into something much more sublime.

 When Peter confronts King in a fit of desperation at the end of King Rat and asks, “Don’t you remember what we had?” it brings deeper meaning to the relationship between these two men of different backgrounds, class and rank.
 At the end of the film, Peter runs through the camp in a desperate attempt to see King one last time before he leaves with his American comrades but Peter never gets to say goodbye.
 The silent and stoic pain James Fox manages to manifest for his role after his character realizes that he won’t ever see King again is hard to watch.
 Peter’s identity, much like Tony’s in The Servant, seems to have been shaped by his own disregard of social class and within the confines of the prison camp as well as his deep emotional attachment to another man.
 At the end of King Rat, James Fox is sent adrift once again and left unsure of his place in the world and where he stands.